MCPinch/MCPinch.github.io/XMASCTF.md

 ![wombleplat](SiteImages/CTFpics/WomblesZiemni.png)

 This gives us a few more options.
 Unfortunately, this was as far as I managed to get, the BOF was too hard for me.
 There was also another very difficult BOF challenge that I couldn't do.
-But much was learned!
-Onto the next challenge...

 But i learned a lot!
 I was able to get pretty far in and do some stuff I've never done before, was much fun.